KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

 ### Note on Forests and the Archetypal Field

 **Zenetist Clarification:** "Forests" in this decode denote the L₄ (DP: Morgis) archetypal field — the vital, generative stratum populated by latent archetypes and instinctual patterns.
 This is distinct from the Wilderness as root-structural crucible (L₀ (Bifurcal Coherence)) in Decode 16.
-The Jungian term "Unconscious" is a cultural approximation; L₄ is properly conscious-awareness, though aspects of the Morgic field in declivity may remain unperceived by subjacent layers until acclivous return activates recognition.
+The Jungian term "Unconscious" is a cultural approximation; L₄ is properly conscious‑awareness, though souls within the Morgic field in declivity do not possess reflexive awareness of the individuated operations of subjacent layers; such perception only becomes possible upon acclivous return, and even then without access to personal experience.

 ---